daniellerch/daniellerch.github.io/about.md

 Daniel Lerch is the founder of <a href='http://neuron4.com'>Neuron4 Tech</a>, a company dedicated to developing innovative products powered by Artificial Intelligence.
 He is also associate professor of cryptography at the <a href="https://uoc.edu">Universitat Oberta de Catalunya</a> (UOC).

-Daniel Lerch can be reached at:
+You can find Daniel Lerch at:

 <div style="width:500px;position:relative;left:50px">